sagebind/dockerfiles/piwik/README.md

 # Piwik
-A lightweight image for [Piwik][piwik], a popular open-source analytics platform.
-Includes Nginx as a web server, PHP 7, and the latest Piwik version.
+A lightweight image for [Piwik], a popular open-source analytics platform.
+Includes [NGINX] as a web server, PHP 7, and the latest Piwik version.
 Piwik jobs and tasks are automatically run in the container as a cron job, so no extra setup for archiving is needed.

 ## Usage
 To set up a working Piwik container, you will need to provide a MySQL database.
 The best way is to create a separate container for the database and then link it to the Piwik container, but you can also use a remote database.